Cost of Debt Calculator India: Formula, Example and Business Guide

+The Cost of Debt Calculator helps you find the effective interest rate a company or individual pays on borrowed money.
+This tool considers interest, tax benefits, and repayment structure to estimate the real borrowing cost.
 The cost of debt is a method of calculating the effective rate a borrower pays when raising funds through loans, bonds, or debentures.
 Sometimes this cost is measured before tax, and sometimes after tax, especially for business units receiving tax benefits on interest expenses.

 Types of cost of debt: